mananahmed/syllabi/philpedagogy.md

---
+---
-title: Theories of Pedagogy
+Title: Theory of Pedagogy
-author: Manan Ahmed
+Author: Manan Ahmed
-date: August 31, 2016
---
+---

 **Shape Your Syllabus**: My courses have a distinct argument framing my intellectual concern, question or argument.
 I am very explicit and detailed about the Assessments-- I believe in doing micro-assessments throughout the course and releasing the grades immediately.
 Transparency in grading and assessment is key to creating a sustainable and productive relationship.